open-forest-observatory/ofo-argo/README.md

 After clicking deploy, you will be stepped through a series of parameters to select

 * Cloud = Jetstream2
-* Project = <your js2 allocation>
+* Project = your js2 allocation name
 * Region = IU
-* Type a deployment name (e.g., <name>-<reason>-<date>)
+* Type a deployment name (e.g., jgillan-test-0618)
 * Make sure you are using Ubuntu22
 * Choose the number of instances.
 This should be a miminum of 3 VMs.
 One VM will be the master (does no work), the other two will be workers.
 * Choose the size of the VMs.
 It is recommended to start with `g3.medium` which has a gpu for each instance.
 GPUs are useful for accelerating some steps of the metashape pipeline.
+Having a GPU for the master instance seems wasteful, so we can `resize` the master instance later in Exosphere.

 <img width="400" alt="cacao_parameters" src="https://github.com/user-attachments/assets/bb34c732-311d-4710-beba-19da1d3c0ad7" />